dawg/site/guide/user_guide.md

 :::

 ## Sequencer
 Sequencing, also know as scheduling events to occur at a particular time, is an essential aspect of music production.
 For example, you may want to sequence a melody, a chord progression, or a set of audio samples.
-The `Sequencer` component, used by both the [Playlist](#playlist) and [Piano Roll](#piano-roll), manages all sequencing that occurs within `Vusic`.
+The `Sequencer` component, used by both the [Playlist](#playlist) and [Piano Roll](#piano-roll), manages all sequencing that occurs within `DAWG`.
 Although the types of elements that each `Sequencer` is able to sequence may differ, the available tools at your disposal remain almost identical.

 The layout should feel intuitive if you've ever used a DAW before.
 Depending on the type of `Sequencer`, each row represents something different (ex. each row in the [Piano Roll](#piano-roll) represents a different note); however, every column represents a location in time, regardless of the exact implementation.
 Each column, divided by least thick line, represents `1/4th` of a beat.
 The medium line thickness represents the start/end of a beat and the thickest line represents the start/end of a bar/measure.